Hammersmith: A growing story

 “Yes.”
 Mossbunker spoke.
 “Thank you, Elton.
 You put the matter in a nutshell.
 Abel, I think you are well placed to offer illumination…indeed, if you’ve been on your toes, you will have carried to us specific intelligence from Mrs. Bard’s house.”

 Abel Bard was at Mack’s right hand, well down the table from Mossbunker and his most trusted vassals.
-It struck Mack, to judge from his face of wary calculation, that Abel had not been on his toes.
+Mack, to judge from his face of wary calculation, deemed Abel had not been on his toes.

 “In good time, no doubt.”
 Mossbunker linked his fingers.
 “In the meantime, there’s that dago.
 And a couple of micks.”